-Currently, the only free zone permitted to regulate banks is the DIFC, and any relevant account charges are regulated by the DIFC Security Law.
-The procedure and restrictions (including monies held in an investment account) are set out in the response to question 3.4.
+Currently, the only free zones permitted to regulate banks are the DIFC and the ADGM.
+The relevant account charges are regulated by the DIFC Security Law and the ADGM Insolvency Regulations respectively.
+The procedure and restrictions (including monies held in an investment account) for the DIFC are set out in the response to question 3.4.
 For any other free zone, UAE law applies.